-If you’ve ever wondered how to make whole chicken tandoori at home, you’ve landed at the right place, as in this post I’ll share the whole tandoori chicken recipe with step by step photos.
+If you’ve ever wondered how to make whole chicken tandoori at home, you’ve landed at the right place, as in this post I’ll share the whole tandoori chicken recipe with step by step photos, and video.

 However, for many years, we only made the tandoori drumsticks or legs (which is what we typically get in restaurants) as it was quick and easy and really, really yummy.